zeedevops2138/retail-store-app/README.md

 | `AWS_REGION`          | `region-name`                       |
 | `AWS_ACCOUNT_ID`        | `your-account-id` |

+> [!IMPORTANT]
-Once the entire cluster is created, any changes pushed to the repository will automatically trigger GitHub Actions.
+> Once the entire cluster is created, any changes pushed to the repository will automatically trigger GitHub Actions.

 GitHub Actions will build and push the updated Docker images to Amazon ECR.